Emmy-github-webdev/emma-pbl/project11.md

  ![](images/project11/web-server-reachable.png)

- > INSTALL AND CONFIGURE ANSIBLE ON EC2 INSTANCE
+ > STEP 1 - INSTALL AND CONFIGURE ANSIBLE ON EC2 INSTANCE

  - In your GitHub account create a new repository and name it ansible-config-mgt.